mifki/df-twbt/README.md

 Originally I wrote a small plugin because I was tired seeing coffins instead of zeroes and all that stuff.
 It has greately evolved since then.
 Requires OpenGL PRINT_MODE (STANDARD or VBO).
 The primary goal is to improve Fortress Mode.
 Adventure Mode is generally supported but may have issues.

-Compatible with Dwarf Fortress version 0.34.11 and DFHack r5.
+Compatible with Dwarf Fortress version 0.34.11 and DFHack r5, and usually the latest 0.40.xx for which DFHack is available.

 ## Features ##